awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ```
 <a name="tutorial-loading-csv-format"></a>
 **CSV format**
 CSV, which stands for comma separated values, is a common format used for importing and exporting spreadsheet data\.
 CSV is more flexible than comma\-delimited format because it enables you to include quoted strings within fields\.
-The default quote character for COPY from CSV format is a double quotation mark \( " \), but you can specify another quote character by using the QUOTE AS option\.
-When you use the quote character within the field, escape the character with an additional quote character\.
+The default quotation mark character for COPY from CSV format is a double quotation mark \( " \), but you can specify another quotation mark character by using the QUOTE AS option\.
+When you use the quotation mark character within the field, escape the character with an additional quotation mark character\.

 The following excerpt from a CSV\-formatted data file for the PART table shows strings enclosed in double quotation marks \(`"LARGE ANODIZED BRASS"`\)\.
 It also shows a string enclosed in two double quotation marks within a quoted string \(`"MEDIUM ""BURNISHED"" TIN"`\)\.